What People Want From Work: Motivation

-To underplay the importance of money and benefits as motivation for people who work is a mistake.
-It may not be their most significant motivator or even the motivational factor they'd first mention in a conversation but earning a living is a factor in any discussion about employee motivation.
+To underplay the importance of money and benefits as reasons why people work is a mistake, too.
+While money will not be your employees' most significant motivator or even the motivational factor they'd first mention in a conversation but earning a living is a factor in any discussion about employee motivation.

 Fair benefits and pay are the cornerstones of a successful company that recruits and retains committed workers.
 If you provide a living wage for your employees, you can then work on additional motivation issues.
 Without the fair, living wage, however, you risk losing your best people to a better-paying employer.